 Securities lending The fund may lend securities, through its agent, to qualified borrowers in order to earn additional income.
 The loans are collateralized by cash in an amount at least equal to the fair value of the securities loaned.
 The fair value of securities loaned is determined daily and any additional required collateral is allocated to the fund on the next business day.
 The remaining maturities of the securities lending transactions are considered overnight and continuous.
 The risk of borrower default will be borne by the fund's agent; the fund will bear the risk of loss with respect to the investment of the cash collateral.
 Income from securities lending, net of expenses, is included in investment income on the Statement of operations.
 Cash collateral is invested in Putnam Cash Collateral Pool, LLC, a limited liability company managed by an affiliate of Putnam Management.
 Investments in Putnam Cash Collateral Pool, LLC are valued at its closing net asset value each business day.
 There are no management fees charged to Putnam Cash Collateral Pool, LLC.
-At the close of the reporting period, the fund had no securities out on loan.
+At the close of the reporting period, the fund received cash collateral of \$3,564,875 and the value of securities loaned amounted to \$3,510,693.

 Interfund lending The fund, along with other Putnam funds, may participate in an interfund lending program pursuant to an exemptive order issued by the SEC.
 This program allows the fund to borrow from or lend to other Putnam funds that permit such transactions.
 Interfund lending transactions are subject to each fund's investment policies and borrowing and lending limits.
 Interest earned or paid on the interfund lending transaction will be based on the average of certain current market rates.
-During the reporting period, the fund did not utilize the program except for testing purposes.
+During the reporting period, the fund did not utilize the program.